 - Review a cached image service creation workflow.

-- Learn how to configure a cached web imagery layer
+- Learn how to configure a cached web imagery layer.

 Review the following supplemental guidance about concepts, software functionality, and workflows:

-- Read a blog that explains what you can do with tile cache layers in ArcGIS Image for ArcGIS Online (and how they differ from tiled imagery layers).
+- Read a blog article that explains what you can do with tile cache layers in ArcGIS Image for ArcGIS Online (and how they differ from tiled imagery layers).

-Training and Tutorials
+Training and tutorials

-- Follow the creating a cached image service tutorial to learn how to author, publish, and test the cache with ArcGIS Image Server.
+Follow the creating a cached image service tutorial to learn how to author, publish, and test the cache with ArcGIS Image Server.

 Esri Community